 It’s impossible to be in an intimate relationship without occasionally upsetting or setting your partner off.
 As flawed human beings, we’re wired to get upset and behave irrationally on occasion.
 However, ask yourself if your partner is always in that headspace.
 And if you’re treading on eggshells every second of every day because you’re terrified of upsetting them.

-“My wife is a strong-minded, opinionated person and it was one of the main reasons I fell in love with her,” says Brian.
-“But once we got married and were sharing living space, I was constantly walking on eggshells at home.
-She went from being strong-minded to severely critical, was constantly screaming at how I did everything wrong and never measured up to her standards.
+“My wife is a strong-minded, opinionated person and it was one of the main reasons I fell in love with her,” says Brian, “But once we got married and were sharing a living space, I was constantly walking on eggshells at home.
+She went from being strong-minded to severely critical, was always screaming at how I did everything wrong, and never measured up to her standards.
 Anything I did or said was wrong, or not enough.
-Or then she would simply resort to stonewalling me.
-It came to a point where I barely spoke anymore, because I was terrified of setting her off.”
+Then she would resort to emotional stonewalling to torture me.
+It came to a point where I barely spoke anymore because I was terrified of setting her off.”

 2. You second-guess yourself

-Walking on eggshells in a relationship, therefore, makes you question every decision you take, and you might even find yourself handing over all decisions to your partner, thereby skewing the relationship power dynamics even more.
+Walking on eggshells in a relationship, therefore, makes you question every decision you take, and if you are stuck in a walking-on-eggshell relationship for a long time, you might even find yourself handing over all decisions to your partner, thereby skewing the relationship power dynamics even more.

 3. Your relationship has trust issues